 The Aga Khan Foundation has been investing in civil society across Africa and Asia for decades, partnering with communities to build better futures together.
 Committed to breaking the cycle of poverty, especially for society’s most vulnerable, we integrate our efforts across sectors making long-term investments, building lasting institutions and cultivating local leadership.
 We work for the common good of all citizens, regardless of gender, origin or religion, inspired by compassion and solidarity with the vulnerable in society.

-Reaching 3.5 million people annually, the Foundation is a member of the Aga Khan Development Network, one of the world’s leading poverty solutions networks, established by His Highness the Aga Khan.
+The Foundation is a member of the Aga Khan Development Network, one of the world’s leading poverty solutions networks, established by His Highness the Aga Khan.

 The Aga Khan Development Network (AKDN) was founded by His Highness, the Aga Khan, who is the hereditary Imam (spiritual leader) of the Shia Ismaili Muslims.
 The Aga Khan is Chairman of the Board of AKDN, which is committed to breaking the cycle of poverty and advancing positive change that lasts for generations to come.